SURF Magazine: discussion with board members about public values

 Values Guide

-SURF and Kennisnet have developed a Values Guide.
-The Values Guide provides a common language for conducting a dialogue about digitization in education.
+SURF and Kennisnet have developed a Values Compass.
+The Values Compass provides a common language for conducting a dialogue about digitization in education.
 By discussing the values that should be paramount in digitization, the Dutch education sector can make better choices for new technological developments.

 About the seminar series